richa3816/month-converter-quiz/README.md

 # Known issues (I'm using this as a TODO list basically, don't mind this)

-- The randomisation seems skewed, repeated numbers are surprisingly common and June is a rarely chosen month

 - The UI file is potentially too bulky so may need to be organised into more files

 - Add more modes beyond pride mode

-- Testing with better colors and layouts
+- Add option to enable or disable empty answer protection

 - Adding unit tests and instructions for testing

 - Add a TOC to the README.md

 - Add image tutorials after changing the statusbar

-- Add option for empty answer protection